Essen North Rhine-westphalia, Germany Travel Guide

 Paid parking structures are best.
 Limited on-street parking.
 Environmental zone requires a "green sticker."

-Avoid fines, park in designated areas.
+Avoid fines, park in specified zones.

 Purchase the Deutschlandticket if your stay extends for a month or includes extensive regional travel.